-A lot of human energy goes into trying to pretend we aren’t mammals.
+A lot of energy expended by modern humans goes into trying to pretend we aren’t mammals.
 In most societies, the heaviest burden of hair removal falls on women, but men are generally expected to keep themselves looking at least more evolved than Neanderthals.
 Got a beard?
 Keep it trimmed.
 Got a unibrow?
 Bummer.
 When two eyebrows become one, a lot of people feel free to judge the owner of those brows—male or female—as having poor grooming habits.
 Unfair, sure, but it means unibrow hair removal is one of the oldest and most respected forms of manscaping.
 If you’re fond of your unibrow, more power to you.
 But if you see yourself as more of a multi-brow man (or woman), options abound to get rid of your unibrow.

 Unibrow Removal Options